How to Cook a Pork Boston Butt

 • Smoker: I was thrilled when my oven baked pork butt came out looking so similar to how a smoked pork butt looks.
 But if you want to smoke pork, try out our pulled pork rub in the smoker.
 It’s amazing.

 • Slow cooker or Crock Pot: The low temperature of a slow cooker is a great place to get that fork-tender pork.
-Try our pork carnitas or a sweet pulled pork.
+Try our pork carnitas, sweet pulled pork or Dr. Pepper pulled pork.

 • Instant Pot: If you don’t have all day to wait for pork shoulder to cook, the Instant Pot is the way to go.
 Try our IP pulled pork with bbq sauce.